fiatconnect/fiatconnect-widget/README.md

 - [SameSite cookies explained](https://web.dev/articles/samesite-cookies-explained)
 - [StackOverflow post on allowing cross-origin requests](https://stackoverflow.com/a/64504149/5807149)

+## Adding a FiatConnect Provider to the widget

+Update all the constants in `src/providerConfig.ts` with the new provider's information.

 ## Usage

 Once deployed, the FiatConnect Widget may be used to help users complete FiatConnect transfers.
 A client